 The amounts and percentages of equity interests beneficially owned are reported on the basis of SEC regulations governing the determination of beneficial ownership of securities.
 Under SEC rules, a person is deemed to be a "beneficial owner" of a security if that person has or shares "voting power," which includes the power to vote or to direct the voting of such security, or "investment power," which includes the power to dispose of or to direct the disposition of such security.
 A person is also deemed to be a beneficial owner of any securities of which that person has the right to acquire beneficial ownership within 60 days.
-Under these rules, more than one person may be deemed to be a beneficial owner of the same securities and a person may be deemed to be a beneficial owner of securities as to which he or she has no economic interest.
+Under these rules, more than one person may be deemed to be a beneficial owner of securities as to which he or she has no economic interest.